inglesp/ruby-crash-course/index.md

     end

 > Task: Rewrite `higher_or_lower.rb` to use `while true` and `break`.
 How does this allow you to tidy up the code?
->
-> Exercise: In the directory `exercises/syntax-errors`, there are several files called `while_xx.rb`.
-Each of these contains a syntax error.
-Find the errors, and fix them.

 ### Building blocks: Functions